The Best Bluetooth Headphones

 How We Found the Best Bluetooth Headphones

-The first thing that comes to mind when looking for headphones is sound quality.
-Do you want a pair with heavier bass?
-A pair with brighter violins?
-How about expressive vocals?
-We admit that finding the perfect balance sounds daunting.
-But during our research, we learned that differences in sound measurements don’t necessarily determine which headphones are best.
+The first thing that comes to mind when looking for headphones is sound quality, but during our research, we learned that differences in sound measurements don’t necessarily determine which headphones are best.

 Rather than get lost in the details of critical listening, audio expert and consultant Børge Strand-Bergesen recommends that the average listener “think of headphones as a lifestyle and convenience investment.”
 It’s more important to choose headphones based on when and where you want to wear them.
 If you’re at work, commuting, or out jogging, you won’t be able to notice subtle sound differences.